LinusNEP/EnvoDat/docs/GET_STARTED.md

 └── README.md
 ```

-2. For this demo, we will be using YOLOv8.
+2. For this demo, we will be training the YOLOv8 model on MU-Hall data.
 Create a folder named dataset, and reorganize the downloaded annotation data in YOLO’s required directory structure as shown in the example below:
 ```
 dataset/
 ├── images/